xydxydxyd1/my-os/src/style.md

 ## Naming

-Due to lack of namespaces in C, all identifiers are prepended with a unique two-letter code representing the source/header file they belong to.
+Due to lack of namespaces in C, all identifiers are prepended with a unique code representing the source/header file they belong to.
 Other than that, use snake_case for function and variable names, ALL_CAPS for constants, PascalCase for types and structs.

+An exception to the prefix rule is the utils; the goal of utils is to make the program more writable so long prefixes defeats the point.
+Additionally, due to their ubiquitousness, I believe it is safe to assume that utils declarations would not be repeated.

 ## Spacing